HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 Success Story:

 A small hardware store used their GBP to highlight their same-day delivery service with a prominent “Free Local Delivery” attribute and regular posts about delivery times.
-This mobile-friendly approach led to a 43% increase in orders from customers who discovered them through “hardware store near me” searches but weren’t close enough to visit in person.
+This mobile-friendly approach led to a 43% increase in orders from customers who found them through “hardware store near me” searches but weren’t close enough to visit in person.

-• Geofenced Ads:
+• Geofenced ads:

 Targeting users within a specific radius of your location

-• Local Inventory Ads:
+• Local inventory ads:

 Showing nearby shoppers what products you have in stock

-• Local Service Ads:
+• Local service ads:

 Appearing for service-related searches in your area